pityka/lamp/README.md

 # Completeness

 The machine generated ATen JNI binding ([aten-scala](https://github.com/pityka/aten-scala)) exposes hundreds of tensor operations from libtorch.
-On top of those lamp provides autograd for the operations needed to build neural networks.
-The library is expressive enough to implement common models for text, image and tabular data processing.
+On top of those tensors lamp provides autograd for the operations needed to build neural networks.

 # Correctness